jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

     // The environment contains a variable for current repository.
 The repository
     // will be formatted as a name with owner (`nwo`); e.g., jeffrafter/example
-    // We'll spliit this into two separate variables for later use const nwo = process.env['GITHUB_REPOSITORY'] || '/'
+    // We'll split this into two separate variables for later use const nwo = process.env['GITHUB_REPOSITORY'] || '/'
     const [owner, repo] = nwo.split('/')